lauraFortune/phoneShop/README.md

 # CA2 Challenge
-Create a full CRUD rails project which displays mobile phones.
+Create a full CRUD 'Ruby on Rails' project which displays mobile phones.
 <br><br>

 ### Built With